klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 ## Step 1: Update the Game Page

-First, let's update our game page to fetch the game status and conditionally render the keyboard.

 ### Exercise 1:

-Before looking at the solution, think about how you would implement this in Angular.
-How would you fetch the game status and conditionally render components?
+Before looking at the solution, try to update the game page yourself.
+Consider:

+1. How would you fetch both the game status and guesses?
+2. How would you conditionally render the keyboard based on the game status?
+3. What props would you need to pass to the `GameBoard` component?

 Update `src/app/game/[gameId]/page.tsx`: